josifoski/pygtranslate/README.md

 ## Usage
 Simply run the script with python3.4+
 shortcut for translation is set to Ctrl + r
+shortcut for continuous saving is used as editor Ctrl + s

 Author: Aleksandar Josifoski
 about.me/josifsk